Lava-Pals/bl-unofficial-docs/content/guides/lighting/Lighting with Bakery - GPU Lightmapper.md

 I use these settings with every single scene I've ever made.
 The only things I change  are the Bounces, Samples, and Texels per unit.

 Before we get into these settings, I need to preface with this.
 My settings depend on the Directional Mode being set to Mono SH.
 This is a specialized Directional Mode that, as stated in the screenshot, needs a special shader to be used on every single mesh in the map that will have light baked onto it.
-You can find shaders that work for Bakery and support MAS maps from SLZ URP in the [`#mod-resources`](https://discord.com/channels/563139253542846474/745573692687515709) channel on the BONELAB discord.
+You can find shaders that work for Bakery and support MAS maps from SLZ URP in the [`#mod-resources`](https://discord.com/channels/563139253542846474/745573692687515709) channel on the Bonelab discord.
 If you don't want to use this Directional Mode, then you can pick Baked Normal Maps or Dominant Direction. **DON'T PICK NONE, IT'LL LOOK REALLY FLAT**.

 Now, back to the settings.
 The most important setting, arguably, is texels per unit.
 This is essentially a resolution setting, at it's simplest.
 The higher the texels, the higher quality the light bake, with the downside of the more lightmaps being created.
 The Bakery GPU Lightmapper Wiki has a neat guideline for how much texels you should be setting depending on the size of any given scene: